victordibia/SimpleSensor/README.md

 Note
 ============
 Code contribution is absolutely welcome.
-If you would like to add code to read data from other sensors, feel free to do so!
+If you would like to add code to read data from other Gear 2 sensors, feel free to do so!

 -V